-Your program must be at least two weeks long during summer or winter break, and you'll need to be fully immersed in a cultural setting that's different from your own.
+Your GO Your Way program must be at least two weeks long during a summer or winter break.
+Your cultural immersion can take place in a different country or within the U.S.

 Research programs or ideas

 There are three different types of GO Your Way programs: take classes abroad, volunteer/intern or self-design an experience.
 To start looking for programs, consider places that you've always wanted to visit or issues that you're interested in learning more about.

 Schedule a meeting with an advisor in the GO Program office.
 You will complete an initial advising application online based on the type of GO Your Way program you are interested in.
 Then use the online link to schedule an advising appointment.

 After your meeting, you will submit a GO Your Way application.
 The application includes a series of essay questions that describe your study away plans and how they fulfill the GO requirement.